 Further details about the Act can be obtained from the Public Sector Commission.

 The Act places stringent requirements on the Department of Fire and Emergency Services (DFES) to investigate complaints, take remedial action where necessary and keep whistleblowers informed of the action taken, or to be taken, and ensure that whistleblowers are free from victimisation.

 The Act does not confer additional powers upon DFES to investigate or take action in relation to public interest disclosures.
 Instead, it provides protection to persons who make disclosures that may result in DFES exercising its existing powers to investigate and take action in relation to such a disclosure.

-Responsibility for the administration of the Act and policy resides with the Director, Professional Standards, Governance and Strategy Command.
+Responsibility for the administration of the Act and policy resides with the Office of the Commissioner.

 The DFES Public Interest Disclosure Officers are: